viktor-ferenczi/dblayer/README.md

 layer always returns unicode objects.
 You can pass str objects as literal values, the default encoding is UTF-8 in this case.

+## Limitations

-Limitations: The only supported database server is PostgreSQL via the psycopg2 extension.
+The only supported database server is PostgreSQL via the psycopg2 extension.
 The generated code works with gevent-psycopg2 as well.

 No support for defining database views, tablespaces and other database servers yet.

 No support for inspecting databases (generating the classes defining and existing database) yet.

 The unit test coverage is still not 100%.